mootools/mootools-core/Docs/Element/Element.Style.md

 	$('myElement').setStyle('width', 300); //the width is now 300px

-###	Note:
+###	Notes:

-All number values will automatically be rounded to the nearest whole number.
+- All number values will automatically be rounded to the nearest whole number.

 Element Method: getStyle {#Element:getStyle}
 --------------------------------------------

-Returns the style of the Element given the property passed in.
+**Returns the style of the Element given the property passed in.**

 ###	Syntax: